Hpauric/file-metadata-microservice/README.md

-# image-search-abstraction-api
+# File Scales

-## User Story: Image Search

-I can get the image URLs, alt text and page urls for a set of images relating to a given search string.
+## file-metadata-api

-## User Story: Paginate
+## User Story: Submit a FormData object

-I can paginate through the responses by adding a ?offset=2 parameter to the URL.
+I can submit a FormData object that includes a file upload.

-## User Story: Search History
+## User Story: File Size

-I can get a list of the most recently submitted search strings.

-### Use

-Add `/history` to view past ten search entries.
+ When I submit something, I will receive the file size in bytes within the JSON response.